IReisner/Coursera/README.md

 # Coursera
-To work through the Coursera Class
+To work through the Coursera Class.